 3, Mould the ingredients into small balls and flatten slightly in the palm of your hand.
 Lay these out on a baking tray and place in the oven for 20 minutes at 160 – 180C in a fan oven.

-4, After this time, remove from the oven and leave to cool for a few minutes as they will be extrememly hot!
+4, After this time, remove from the oven and leave to cool for a few minutes as they will be extremely hot!
 Meanwhile chop up the dark chocolate and melt.
 I find the quickest way to melt the chocolate is in the microwave for a minute or so, stirring every 30 seconds so that it doesn’t burn.
 However, if you prefer you may use the baine marie method.
+Once melted drizzle over the mantecados.